MTW012/DES221_2024/README.md

 ```

 You can include or exclude any of the three included components as you like, and you can style the page however you like by editing style.css, and also the component style sheets for example components/SerialComponent/SerialComponent.css

+*Advanced: You can override the default behaviour of handleMIDI and handleGraphics by redefining them in your client application.
+Just obtain a reference to the custom-serial element, and redefine these functions on this object.*